MarcelMeurer/Azure-Starter-for-WVD/README.md

 The software is provided "As is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-This software is free to use as a community edition without support.
+This software is free to use as a community edition without support for non-commercial environments.
 To get a special quote for a supported and commercial version, contact [sales@sepago.de](mailto:sales@sepago.de).

+To activate a license code change the settings on the web app running WVD Starter:

+- LicenseKey
+  Enter the license key provided

 ### Working with different Azure AD tenants (Microsoft Demo Environment)